 If someone other than the legal guardian is enrolling the student, a “Verification of Guardianship” form is required from the Department of Planning and Enrollment.
 (See the “Custodial, Guardian and Parent Information” section in this manual under “Procedures”).

 Home school or private school students may dual enroll in their Jordan District boundary school but must attend less than half time.
 (The “Grade Placement” guidelines shall be used when home or private school students enroll full-time in their Jordan District boundary school).

 Charter and online school students are eligible to participate in extracurricular and/or co-curricular activities at their Jordan District boundary school (less than ½ time) provided the extracurricular or co-curricular activity is not offered by the student's charter or online school and provided they meet all other requirements as outlined in Utah Code §53G-6-702 and R277-494-3-5.
 (See the “Dual Enrollment” section in this manual under “Enrollment”).

 Students who are homeless are allowed immediate enrollment in their proper grade, and are not excluded based on their ability to present the necessary documentation.
+Homeless students may enroll in their current boundary school, the school the child last attended, or the school they attended before they lost their housing.
 (See additional information for McKinney-Vento in this manual under “Procedures”).